sexualoffence/modules/README.md

-# modules
+#1.0.9219
-modules for the patcher
+these modules are required for the patcher to work.